samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 ### Special Rights

 A politically powerful person can reward characters by giving them special rights, which might be articulated in some sort of official document or proclamation.
-For example, characters might be granted special rights to attack pirate ships or other enemies of the crown, to lead rites or ceremonies in a community, or to negotiate on a ruler’s behalf.
+For example, characters might be granted special rights to attack pirate ships or other enemies of the crown, to lead rites or ceremonies in a community, or to negotiate on a ruler's behalf.
 They might receive a lifetime of free room and board from the grateful citizens of a community or gain the sworn service of local soldiers to assist them as needed.

 Special rights last only as long as the legal document dictates, and such rights can be revoked if the adventurers abuse them.